 Scott left the organization and began to write political issues for Island Lifestyle Magazine (ILS) and he continued his political writing there for four more years.
 At ILS, Scott introduced his hilarious, always politically-correct alter ego, Laverne' DaGooche.
 Scott notes, "Drag as we know it today, had begun as a form of political protest; a sure-fire way to get public and media attention.
 We had been doing it successfully for years."
 Scott also notes, "The notion that drag queens want to be women is ludicrous.
 I would be a hideous woman."
 And so when Scott later became involved in the ultimately-successful fight to reform car insurance in Hawai`i, Laverne' Dagooch wound up on the front-page in a photo holding a sign protesting in front of the State Capitol - No Fault is A Drag.

 Scott also organized the once politically-powerful Hawai`i Alliance For Equal Rights, the Honolulu Lesbian & Gay Pride Week Association, and he co-founded the Names Project Hawai`i - one of the first state chapters of the organization that manages The AIDS Memorial Quilt.
 Working with the Names Project founder, Cleve Jones and the San Francisco Names Project team, in Honolulu Scott joined Honolulu residents Dr. Sumner Lacroix, Rita Andrade and Carmen Salazar to organize the very-first-public showing of the entire quilt ever presented by a state chapter.
 Over 25,000 viewed the Quilt in Honolulu's Blaisdell Hall.
-[PHOTOS COMING HERE] Scott, Rita and Carmen later worked on three Washington DC Quilt displays on the National Mall.
-[PHOTOS OF DISPLAY AND WHITE HOUSE PROTEST HERE]
+With over a dozen Hawai`i volunteers on hand, Scott, Rita and Carmen later worked on three Washington DC Quilt displays on the National Mall.
+Photos of those events are HERE

 In 1988, the World Health Organization established World AIDS Day to provide "governments, national AIDS programs, faith organizations, community organizations, and individuals with an opportunity to raise awareness and focus attention on the global AIDS epidemic."
-Scott organized the first events in Hawai`i and for the next five years was the volunteer State Coordinator -- producing A Day Without Art, and seeing the lights on the State Capitol turned off to call attention to World AIDS Day for A Night Without Light (Mahalo to Nancy Kern!).
+Scott organized the first events in Hawai`i and for the next five years was the volunteer State Coordinator -- producing A Day Without Art, and seeing the lights on the State Capitol (Mahalo to Nancy Kern!) and Aloha Tower turned off to call attention to World AIDS Day for A Night Without Light .

 Scott's most haunting personal loss to AIDS was his friend, Tommy Aguilar.
 One of the original London cast stars of A Chorus Line, Aguilar was perhaps Honolulu's best-known show business personality.
 Tommy had once said, "When I first heard that there was some new Queen in Honolulu organizing everything in sight to raise money for AIDS, I tracked Scott down immediately.
 He is one of the few professional press agents with ethics and scruples I have ever known.
 He is simply the very best in the business."
 Together Tommy and Scott would raise over $100,000 for AIDS research during the two years before Aguilar's tragic death.

 After basketball legend, "Magic" Johnson announced he was HIV+, Scott felt his personal efforts in bringing the threat of AIDS into the national and local public consciousness was done.
-He later wrote, "I have had enough.
-I've devoted the most productive decade of my life to AIDS awareness and I need to somehow move on and reclaim my life."
+He later wrote, "I had simply had enough; was burned out.
+I had devoted the most productive decade of my life to AIDS awareness and I needed to somehow move on and reclaim my life."

 In 1993 Scott was elected Assistant Secretary of the Democratic Party of Hawai`i, the first openly-Gay person to achieve such a high Party position.
 Soon joining Scott was his friend, the late Martin Rice who was elected County Chair of Kauai.
 With a seat on the Party's powerful State Central Committee Executive Board, Scott established the very-effective Democratic Party Communications Committee which was at least partially responsible for protecting Hawaii's Democrats from the 1994 "Gingrich Republican Revolution."

-In 1990, Foster broke with many of the very Gay organizations in Hawai'i he had helped to create when he strongly advised a newly-active political segment of the Hawai`i Gay community against pursuing the Gay Marriage issue.
-"While we certainly agreed that all people in committed relationships should enjoy the same economic and legal rights that marriage provides and philosophically supported the right to marry, my political ohana felt that 'marriage' was just not politically possible to achieve in 1994 because the very use of the word would no-doubt coalesce and empower the right-wing Christian fundamentalists.
+In 1990, Foster broke with many of the very Gay organizations in Hawai'i he had helped to create when he strongly advised a newly-active political segment of the Hawai`i LGBT community against using the word "marriage."
+He later wrote, "While we certainly agreed that all people in committed relationships should enjoy the same economic and legal rights that marriage provides and philosophically supported the right to marry, my political ohana felt that 'marriage' was just not politically possible to achieve in 1994 and the very use of the word would no-doubt coalesce and empower the right-wing Christian fundamentalists.
 We were certain that this misguided effort would cost us very dearly were we to force our friends at the legislature to take a public stand on the issue.
 We believed that we should get our state bundle of rights in place by statute and let people 'get married' if they wanted -- or not.
 Either way, it would not affect the most important federal rights such as survivorship re Social Security, retirement pensions, the military, etc. We still had a long way to go in the states before we could go after the federal benefits and much of our hard-won groundwork was being put at risk because of the use of the word 'marriage'".

 "Besides that fact, a deal had been struck the previous year with House and Senate Leadership in order to get the State's Employment Protection legislation passed in the first place.
 We had promised to not bring our next Gay-rights action -- protection in housing -- forward the following session because it was an election year.
 The Gay Marriage proponents virtually ignored all of this."
 Foster tried in vain to sway the community to instead wait a year and then seek Domestic Partnership legislation but he was not able to convince the political novices.